 About the IMPRS

 An old question posed by mankind is: Where do we come from?
 Using the latest research methods and uniquely interdisciplinary approaches, it is now possible to give more accurate answers to this question.
-Against this background, the International Max Planck Research School (IMPRS) for the Science of Human History was founded in 2018 as a PhD program of the Max Planck Institute for the Science of Human History > Geoanthropology and the Friedrich Schiller University, both located in Jena.
+Against this background, the International Max Planck Research School (IMPRS) for the Science of Human History was founded in 2018 as a PhD program of the Max Planck Institute for the Science of Human History (since 2022 Max Planck Institute of Geoanthropology) and the Friedrich Schiller University, both located in Jena.